xfarrow/tapo-c210/README.md

 In particular, I will focus on
 * the reverse engineering of the app in order to be able to use the camera without a Tp-Link account;
-* the reverse engineering of the firmware to strip off the portions of code sending the video stream to their servers (I do not have the .bin firmware yet.
-It should be located at download.tplinkcloud.com/firmware/Tapo_C210v2.6_us_1.3.4_Build_230222 but it needs a key.
-If someone tcpdumps the connection from the camera should be able to obtain the link).
+* the reverse engineering of the firmware to strip off the portions of code sending the video stream to their servers, or better self-compile a clean firmware. **Good news** you can install [OpenIPC](https://openipc.org/), having a look at [this link](https://openipc.org/cameras/vendors/sigmastar/socs/ssc335)

 ## How these cameras were designed to work
 1. You download a proprietary app (Tp-Link Tapo) and create an account without which the camera can not work;